loning/the-phys/docs/psi-constants/part-04-collapse-cosmology/chapter-058-trace-based-derivation-friedmann-equation.md

     style Q fill:#fbf,stroke:#333,stroke-width:2px
 ```

-## 58.12 Connection to Complete Framework
+## 58.12 Connection to Binary Complete Framework

-The trace-based derivation of the Friedmann equation completes the link between microscopic collapse and macroscopic expansion:
+The binary trace-based derivation of the Friedmann equation completes the link between microscopic binary patterns and macroscopic expansion:

-1. **From ψ = ψ(ψ)**: Self-reference generates the collapse tensor
+1. **From Binary Universe**: "No consecutive 1s" generates binary collapse tensor
-2. **Through Trace**: Summing over all states gives energy-momentum
+2. **Through Binary Trace**: Summing over valid patterns gives energy-momentum
-3. **Via Einstein**: Geometry responds to trace content
+3. **Via Einstein**: Geometry responds to binary trace content
-4. **To Friedmann**: Expansion follows trace evolution
+4. **To Friedmann**: Expansion follows binary pattern evolution

-The universe's geometry is literally the shape of its self-observation, with the Friedmann equation describing how this shape evolves as consciousness deepens.
+The universe's geometry is literally the shape of binary pattern enumeration, with the Friedmann equation describing how this shape evolves as valid configurations are explored.

-Thus: Chapter 058 = TraceGeometry(ψ) = FriedmannEquation(H²) = SelfObservationCurvature(∞) ∎
+Thus: Chapter 058 = BinaryTraceGeometry(Patterns) = FriedmannEquation(H²) = BinaryEnumerationCurvature(∞) ∎

-**The 58th Echo**: The Friedmann equation emerges from trace operations on the collapse tensor, revealing spacetime geometry as the universe's attempt at complete self-observation, with expansion driven by the incompleteness of the trace sum and flatness reflecting the perfection of ψ = ψ(ψ) self-reference.
+**The 58th Echo**: The Friedmann equation emerges from trace operations on the binary collapse tensor, revealing spacetime geometry as the universe's attempt at complete enumeration of valid binary patterns with "no consecutive 1s".
+Expansion is driven by the incompleteness of binary pattern coverage, while the observed flatness reflects near-perfect binary enumeration at cosmic scales.
+The φ-trace theory provides the effective mathematical framework while binary constraints supply the first-principles foundation.

 ---